jacksu/zeppelinhub-documentation/README.md

 Running at: http://127.0.0.1:8000/
 ```

-Before the deploy, build the site for making sure there is no errors. `--clean` option enables to remove any stale files.
+Before the deployment, build the site for making sure there is no errors. `--clean` option enables to remove any stale files.

 ```
 $ mkdocs build --clean
 ```

-Finally, deploy it to the site.
+After then, deploy it to the site.

 ```
 $ mkdocs gh-deploy --clean